 10.1.
-Where a teacher is absent on continuous sick leave of more than the authorised number of days set out in Appendix B of this circular, a medical certificate is required.

-Should a teacher fail to provide a medical certificate to the employer in respect of an absence on sick leave in accordance with the scheme, the employer should contact the teacher to advise that if s/he fails to submit the required medical certification, the employer, following due process, shall record the leave as a period of unapproved sick leave and payment to the teacher will be withdrawn pending a return to duty or compliance with the scheme and may be dealt with under the agreed disciplinary procedures.
+Where a special needs assistant is absent on continuous sick leave of more than 2 days, a medical certificate is required to be provided to the employer.
+If a sick absence extends from Friday to Monday inclusive, then a medical certificate must be provided.
+Should a special needs assistant fail to provide a medical certificate to the employer in respect of an absence on sick leave in accordance with the scheme, the employer should contact the special needs assistant to advise that if s/he fails to submit the required medical certification, the employer, following due process, shall record the leave as a period of unapproved sick leave and payment to the special needs assistant will be withdrawn pending a return to duty or compliance with the scheme and may be dealt with under the agreed disciplinary procedures.

-- 10.2.
-To be acceptable, a medical certificate must - be signed by a duly qualified medical practitioner registered with the Irish/UK Medical Council/Dental Council of Ireland.
-In exceptional circumstances medical certificates may be accepted from overseas medical practitioners, such as where a teacher becomes ill abroad or is receiving a recognised medical treatment unavailable in Ireland.
+10.2.
+To be acceptable, a medical certificate must

+- be signed by a duly qualified medical practitioner registered with the Irish/UK Medical Council/Dental Council of Ireland.
+In exceptional circumstances medical certificates may be accepted from overseas medical practitioners, such as where a special needs assistant becomes ill abroad or is receiving a recognised medical treatment unavailable in Ireland.
 The advice of the OHS must be sought in such circumstances. - normally cover a period of or no more than one week.
-However, certification for periods of up to one month may be permitted at the discretion of the employer. - state fitness to work or otherwise - 10.3.
-While it is not obligatory to state the nature of the illness on a medical certificate, failure to include this information may lead to difficulties if seeking to have the absence discounted e.g. discounting of a school closure. - 10.4.
-Employers must safeguard the confidentiality of all information relating to the sick leave records of individual teachers and this applies in particular to medical certificates.
+However, certification for periods of up to one month may be permitted at the discretion of the employer. - state fitness to work or otherwise

+- 10.3 While it is not obligatory to state the nature of the illness on a medical certificate, a failure to include this information may lead to difficulties if seeking to have the absence discounted e.g. discounting of a school closure. - 10.4 Employers must safeguard the confidentiality of all information relating to the sick leave records of individual special needs assistants and this applies in particular to medical certificates.